 The importance of saturated characters has been demonstrated in Proposition~\ref{p:assofmeso}, which required the algebraically closed hypothesis.
-Without it, the arithmetically saturated condition holds sway, and the primality-saturation equivalence can break.
+Without it, the arithmetically saturated condition holds sway, and equivalence of primality with saturation can break.

 \begin{thm} If a binomial ideal in~$\kk[Q]$ over an arbitrary field\/~$\kk$ is prime then it is a mesoprime $\Irp$ for an arithmetically saturated character~$\rho$.
 The converse holds if $\kk$ is algebraically closed, and it can fail if not. \end{thm} \begin{proof} Suppose that $\kk[Q]/I$ is a domain.
 The ideal of monoid elements $p \in Q$ such that $\ttt^p \in I$ is a monoid prime~$P$.
 Replacing $Q$ with the monoid $Q \minus P$ and $I$ with its image in $\kk[Q \minus P] = \kk[Q]/\<\ttt^p \mid p \in P\>$, it suffices to prove that $I = I_\rho$ for an arithmetically saturated character when $Q$ is cancellative and $I$ contains no monomials.
 Since $\kk[Q]$ injects into its localization $\kk[Q]_\nothing = \kk[\Phi]$ for the universal group $\Phi = Q_\nothing$, and $I$ contains no monomials, Lemma~\ref{l:groupalg} implies the existence of a subgroup $L \subseteq \Phi$ and a character $\rho: L \to \kk^*$ such that $I = I_\rho$.